cristidraghici/Freenom-PHP-Class/README.md

 This is a PHP wrapper class for the [Freenom](http://www.freenom.com) API.
 It returns information in the JSON format.

-More information about it can be found at <http://www.freenom.com/en/freenom-api.html> .
+More information about it can be found on the [Freenom API Page](http://www.freenom.com/en/freenom-api.html).

+For information about the methods, please check `./classes/freenom.v*.class.php` files.

 ## Examples